anandsaha/paper.summaries/README.md

 ### Others

-These are good papers to read and does not need summarization.
+These are good papers to read, they are summaries by themselves.

 * A guide to convolution arithmetic for deep learning (2016), Vincent Dumoulin, Francesco Visin [pdf](https://arxiv.org/abs/1603.07285)
 * An overview of gradient descent optimization algorithms (2017), Ruder [pdf](https://arxiv.org/abs/1609.04747)
 * An Overview of Multi-Task Learning in Deep Neural Networks (2017), Sebastian Ruder [pdf](https://arxiv.org/abs/1706.05098)
+* A Review on Deep Learning Techniques Applied to Semantic Segmentation [pdf](https://arxiv.org/abs/1704.06857)